numba/numba/docs/source/developer/stencil.rst

 of input argument types and keyword types.
 If previously seen, the StencilFunc returns the computed signature.
-If not previously computed, the StencilFunc computes the return type of the stencil by run the Numba compiler frontend on the stencil kernel and then performing type inference on the IR to get the scalar return type of the kernel.
+If not previously computed, the StencilFunc computes the return type of the stencil by running the Numba compiler frontend on the stencil kernel and then performing type inference on the IR to get the scalar return type of the kernel.
 From that, a Numpy array type is constructed whose element type matches that scalar return type.